-At the general level, at the end of the MSc Computer Science students will acquire the following knowledge, skills and competences:
+At the end of the MSc Computer Science students will acquire the following knowledge, skills and competences:

 Knowledge